polysquare/cmake-unit/README.md

 time, so if a function is to be called multiple times, then a register needs to be maintained mapping function names to variable names.

-All of this is encapsulated within the `_cmake_unit_call_function` command.
+All of this is encapsulated within the `cmake_call_function` command.
+This is hosted as a separate block on biicode.
 It is hoped that eventually this can become part of the core CMake syntax.

 ### Discovering test functions ###